 If you have any questions, please contact the ECP coordinator, Lisa Hammock at email@example.com.

 There is no charge for classes.
 We request a minimal fee to cover activity costs.
-The fee is $20.00 for students registering in Winter Quarter and covers both Winter and Spring Quarter.
-For couples and families with children, the Activity Fee is $30.00.
+The fee is $10.00 for students registering in the Spring Quarter and covers only Spring Quarter.
+For couples and families with children, the Activity Fee is $20.00.
 The extra $10.00 entitles a partner or family member of an enrolled student to attend an extracurricular party, field trip or a special event.
 Please note that that some outings will have additional costs associated.
 To pay the fee, you may bring cash to the first ECP class you attend.

 Register for ECP